dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 - **Use admin approval mode**
   This policy setting controls the behavior of Admin Approval Mode for the built-in Administrator account.
 The options are:
-  - *Yes*: The built-in Administrator account uses Admin Approval Mode.
+  - *Yes* - The built-in Administrator account uses Admin Approval Mode.
 By default, any operation that requires elevation of privilege will prompt the user to approve the operation.
-  - *Not Configured*: The built-in Administrator account runs all applications with full administrative privilege.
+  - *Not Configured* - The built-in Administrator account runs all applications with full administrative privilege.

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067186)